elixir-lang/elixir/README.md

 Elixir and Erlang shares the same bytecode and data types.
 This means you can invoke Erlang code from Elixir (and vice-versa) without any performance hit.

-# Usage
+## Contributing & Roadmap

-Elixir is still in development but ready to try out!
-First, you need to clone this repository to your machine, compile and test it:
+If you want to contribute, first you need to clone this repository to your machine, compile and run the tests:

     $ git clone https://github.com/josevalim/elixir.git
     $ cd elixir
     $ make test

-    $ bin/elixir -v
-    Elixir 0.3.1.dev

 If tests fail, it is likely you have an outdated Erlang version.
 You can check your Erlang version by calling `erl` in the command line.
 You will see some information as follow: